messier51a/CasterSimulator/README.md

 ## Overview of the Caster Simulator

 The Caster Simulator is an educational and research-oriented tool designed to partially replicate the behavior of a **Continuous Casting Machine (CCM)**.
-It simulates key components and processes rather than the entire complexity of a real CCM, and is not a digital twin but can be adapted into one.
+It simulates key components and processes rather than the entire complexity of a real CCM.
+It is not a Digital Twin but could be adapted into one.
 The simulator models key components of a CCM, tracking steel flow from the **ladle**, through the **tundish**, **mold**, and **strand**, until it is cut into finished slabs by the **torch**.

 ### Simulation Scope